 The original way of doing calculus derives from the sulba sutra way of doing geometry with a flexible string rather than the ritualistic compass box used today.
 I also briefly explain my method of teaching this universal way of doing geometry, used also in Africa, in contrast to the gross falsehood about Euclid in our school texts, and the church metaphysics (rational theology) which those falsehoods promote.

-Check out some of his videos:
+Check out some of his other videos videos:

 Check some of his books:

 Vidyanagari, Santacruz (E)

 Mumbai 400 098